amunger3/UT-Data/Notes/MasterNotes.md

 - All tables loaded into PowerBI
 - Python practice all class
-- Loaded tables into Python, no alaysis done
+- Loaded tables into Python, no analysis done

+## 4/23

+- Project finished and turned in